-Jan Willis, PhD, is professor emerita of religion at Wesleyan University, where she taught courses in Buddhist religion and philosophy since 1977.
-She is one of the earliest American scholar-practitioners of Tibetan Buddhism, having studied Buddhism with Tibetan teachers for more than forty years, including as one of the first western students of Lama Thubten Yeshe.
-Jan discovered dharma as a path to healing the trauma of racism growing up in the segregated south, and has forged paths for the integration of Buddhism and social and political justice.
+Dr. Willis is one of the earliest American scholar-practitioners of Tibetan Buddhism, having studied Buddhism with Tibetan teachers since the 1970s, in Nepal, India, and the United States.
+She was also one of the first western students of Lama Thubten Yeshe.
+Jan discovered dharma as a path to healing the trauma of racism growing up in the segregated south and has forged paths for the integration of Buddhism and social and political justice.
+In October and November of 2012, Jan spent seven weeks in a Buddhist nunnery in Thailand and, in September of 2013, she walked the Camino de Santiago in northern Spain.

 See also: